WHEN THE PILOT SAYS “UH-OH”

-Shaun reckons the worst thing you can ever hear a helicopter pilot say is “Uh-oh” because you don’t know whether he just realised he forgot his lunch or you’re all about to die.
+Shaun reckons the worst thing you can ever hear a helicopter pilot say is “Uh-oh” because you don’t know whether he’s just realised he’s forgotten his lunch or you’re all about to die.

-When we’re shooting aerial video I rarely look out the window, because I’m watching the monitor to see what the camera is seeing.
+When we’re shooting aerial video I rarely look out the window, because I’m usually watching the video monitor to see what the camera is seeing.

-A few shoots ago, we were flying up a forested valley, filming a cable car which ran up to the top of the cliff at the end.
-I was head-down, busily engaged with the monitor.
+A few weeks ago, we were flying up a forested valley towards a sheer cliff, filming a cable car which ran down to the valley floor.
+I was head down, watching the video on my screen.

 And then, beside me, the pilot quietly said “Uh-oh.”

 I looked up.
-Out of the corner of my eye I could see his hands and feet moving rapidly.
-He seemed to be quite busy.
+Out of the corner of my eye I could see the pilot’s hands and feet moving rapidly.
+He seemed to be quite busy with the controls.

-And out through the perspex canopy ahead, there was no sky.
-Just trees, trees and more trees, from top to bottom.
+And ahead, through the perspex canopy, there was no sky.
+Just trees, trees and more trees, filling the screen from bottom to top.

-We had a Cineflex camera on a nose-mount, and we’d been quite low, nose-down, accelerating forward for the approach shot when a big gust of mountain wind raced up the valley behind us and stood our helicopter on its nose, aiming us at the ground.
+A big gust of mountain wind raced up the valley behind us and stood the helicopter on its nose, aiming us at the ground.

 I reckon sometimes it’s better not to look up.